zackees/esp32-https-streaming-uploader/README.md

 Not that the default SSL method uses insecure.
 You should modify it if you want to use a CA cert and further lock it down.

+## Upload form should use "datafile" as the upload target.

+This can be changed easily but I simply haven't done this yet for this library.
+So keep that in mind for your solution.

+## SD Card usage

 Modifying this code to use something like an SD card should be straightforward.

 If you like this code please give this repo a star.